philbu/bashhell/README.md

 # Warning

-This .bashrc can modify/delete your files, if you don't pay attention.
-Please be careful!
+This .bashrc modifies you commands, which means, that you can delete/lose your files.
+I am not responsible for any data loss or other problems.

 # The idea